DimitriNjila/shareit_client/README.md

 # ShareMe Photo Sharing Application

-## Built using React TailwindCSS and Sanity io for backend
+## CRUD application built using React TailwindCSS and Sanity io for backend

 ## Implemented user login and logout using react-google-login